xrdocs-staging/8000/_tutorials/cisco-8000-fib-scale-for-silicon-one-p100.md

 It's interesting to note unlike Q200, there is no hw-module profile or knob required to reach such scale.

 # FIB Scale Testing Methodology
 The methodology used for this 2024-2025 run is similar to the [previous tests]({{site.baseurl}}/tutorials/cisco-8000-fib-scale/) executed.
 An up-to date BGP routing table is used from the [RouteViews](https://www.routeviews.org/routeviews/) project.
-Latest BGP growth predictions from [APNIC](https://blog.apnic.net/2025/01/06/bgp-in-2024/) are also used to simulate 5-6Y FIB utilization.
+Latest forecast from [APNIC](https://blog.apnic.net/2025/01/06/bgp-in-2024/) are also used to simulate BGP growth.

 # Customer Case Study
 To make this exercise even more realistic, following customer case study is presented in this article and a comparison is made with previous generation of Silicon One platforms.